Math Anxiety in Children

 - Doing math homework correctly but failing tests

-- Asking to leave the room every time he is about to work in a group or do a problem on the board
+- Asking to leave the room every time he or she is about to work in a group or do a problem on the board

-- Turning pale or red, shaking, or breathing faster when he is called on in class or before a timed test
+- Turning pale or red, shaking, or breathing faster when he or she is called on in class or before a timed test

 How is math anxiety diagnosed?

-Experts may test your child's ability to do math when he is not timed or graded.
-They will also ask him to describe how he feels when he thinks about or works on math.
-Your older child may be given a questionnaire (written list of questions) about how he feels about math.
-His answers may show if his anxiety is mild or severe.
-The answers may also show what triggers his anxiety.
+Experts may test your child's ability to do math when he or she is not timed or graded.
+They will also ask him or her to describe how he or she feels when he or she thinks about or works on math.
+Your older child may be given a questionnaire (written list of questions) about how he or she feels about math.
+His or her answers may show if his or her anxiety is mild or severe.
+The answers may also show what triggers his or her anxiety.

 How is math anxiety managed?

 - Math experts may work with your child.
-The experts will help him improve his accuracy with math.
-They will also give him more practice with math to build his skills and confidence.
-Other specialists can help him improve his ability to concentrate or to control his anxiety.
-He may be taught relaxation methods to use before and during a test.
+The experts will help him or her improve his or her accuracy with math.
+They will also give him or her more practice with math to build his or her skills and confidence.
+Other specialists can help him or her improve his or her ability to concentrate or to control his or her anxiety.
+He or she may be taught relaxation methods to use before and during a test.

 - An individualized education program (IEP) may be used through high school graduation.
-The IEP identifies your child's learning needs and helps his teachers understand how to help him learn.
-The IEP may help your child build skills he will need after high school.
-He may be able to use other accommodations in college to help him continue to succeed.
-For example, he may be able to take tests without being timed.
-This may help him feel less anxious and focus on the math problems.
+The IEP identifies your child's learning needs and helps teachers understand how to help him or her learn.
+The IEP may help your child build skills he or she will need after high school.
+He or she may be able to use other accommodations in college to help him or her continue to succeed.
+For example, he or she may be able to take tests without being timed.
+This may help him or her feel less anxious and focus on the math problems.

 What can I do to help support my child?

 - Always encourage your child.
-Do not tell him math is easy or he should be able to solve the problems.
-These types of comments may make him feel anxious or ashamed about having trouble.
+Do not tell your child math is easy or he or she should be able to solve the problems.
+These types of comments may make him or her feel anxious or ashamed about having trouble.
 You might have had anxiety or other problems with math when you were your child's age.
 Try not to show anxiety because it may increase your child's anxiety.

-- Go through your child's math homework with him.
-Have him tell you his thought process as he solves the problems, even if his answer is not correct.
-Do not solve the problems for your child or correct him when he makes a mistake.
-Give him a chance to correct his mistakes.
-Be patient as he works through the problems.
+- Go through your child's math homework with him or her.
+Have your child tell you his or her thought process as he or she solves the problems, even if the answer is not correct.
+Do not solve the problems for your child or correct him or her when he or she makes a mistake.
+Give him or her a chance to correct mistakes.
+Be patient as he or she works through the problems.
 Math may be tiring for your child.
-Have him take short breaks, but make sure he comes back and finishes his homework.
+Have your child take short breaks, but make sure he or she comes back and finishes.

 - Help your child reduce stress and anxiety.
-If your child is taught relaxation methods, have him do this as often as directed.
-For example, he may be taught to close his eyes and picture something that makes him happy.
-He may learn to take slow, deep breaths when he starts to feel anxious.
-It may be helpful to have your child tell you about his anxiety or how he feels when he has to do math.
+If your child is taught relaxation methods, have him or her do this as often as directed.
+For example, he or she may be taught to close his or her eyes and picture something that makes him or her happy.
+He or she may learn to take slow, deep breaths when he or she starts to feel anxious.
+It may be helpful to have your child tell you about his or her anxiety or how he or she feels when he or she has to do math.